I’m a real estate investor and an entrepreneur.

 I made the mistake to be everything for everyone.
 And I just couldn’t bring myself to finish the system documentation and processes.

 I got lucky.
-I got people on my team that are so good with systems and processes.
-We now got binders of workflow documentation, email templates and procedures.
+I got people on my team that is so good with systems and processes.
+We now got binders of workflow documentation, email templates, and procedures.
+Some of them even introduced me to several email marketing services like ConvertKit (you can read its review https://serp.co/reviews/convertkit/) that are great for sending email newsletters to encourage leads to make contact and hire you to buy or sell a property.

 They’re not perfect.
 No workflow design and documentation start off as perfect.
 But we’re on to something.